AcidicSoil/mirrorwright-orchestrator/docs/vibe-check-integration.md

   - `VibeCheckService.test.ts`: Tests for the service that provides caching and error handling
   - `VibeCheckAdapter.test.ts`: Tests for the adapter that implements the AgentAdapter interface
   - `VibeCheckUtils.test.ts`: Tests for the helper functions for using VibeCheck tools
+  - `PromptRouterService.test.ts`: Tests for the service that provides methods for programmatically triggering VibeCheck

 - **Integration Tests**:
-  - `VibeCheckIntegration.test.ts`: Tests for the integration with the runtime container and PromptRouter
+  - `VibeCheckIntegration.test.ts`: Tests for the integration with the runtime container, PromptRouter, and PromptRouterService

 To run the tests: